Writing-on-Stone Provincial Park: Geologic setting

+Petroglyphs

+Common scenes depicted in the petroglyphs included coups, or war honours.
+Coups such as horse raids were feats of bravery that gave young Blackfoot men status and prestige.
+Horse ownership was a sign of status and wealth.
+Other depictions in the petroglyphs are of battles that took place between tribes.
+Spirit Beings were also depicted in the petroglyphs.

 History

 There is evidence that the Milk River Valley was inhabited by First Nations people as long ago as 9000 years.
 First Nations tribes such as the Blackfoot probably created many of the rock carvings (petroglyphs) and paintings (pictographs).
 Other First Nations groups such as the Shoshone also travelled through the valley and may have also created some of the art.
-These carvings and paintings tell of the lives and journeys of those who created them, and of the spirits they found here.

 The towering cliffs and hoodoos had a powerful impact on the native visitors, who believed these were the homes of powerful spirits.
 The shelter of the coulees and the abundance of game and berries made the area that is now the park an excellent location for these nomadic people to stop on their seasonal migrations.
-While the greatest use of the area was made by those in transit, there is some evidence, including tipi rings and a medicine wheel, that there was some permanent settlement here.
+While the greatest use of the area was made by those in transit, there is some evidence, including tipi rings and a medicine wheel, that there was some longer-term residence here.

-Beginning about 1730, large numbers of horses, metal goods, and guns began to appear on the western plains.
+Beginning around the year 1730, large numbers of horses, metal goods, and guns began to appear on the western plains.
 This signified not only a change in the First Nations lifestyle, but a change in the content of the rock art.
-Pictures of hunters on horseback, and warriors without body shields began to be created.
+Pictures of hunters on horseback, and warriors without body shields began to emerge during this time period.